LordSnoosh/SEIR2222/work/w10/d4/02-mern-infrastructure-part-1.md

 The above move will require us to fix the import within **index.js**, which we'll do a bit later because we're not done organizing yet...

-### Folders for Organizing Page level and Non-Page Components
+### Folders for Organizing Page-Level and Non-Page Components

 Because of the high number of components in a typical React app, we'll create two additional folders to use as a further level of organization:

-- **src/pages**: This folder will hold the page level components that implement the app's main functionality and are components that are rendered as the client-side route changes.
-For example, in the past where we might have rendered a **movie-detail.ejs** template for a `GET /movies/:id` route, we now might want to render a **MovieDetailPage.jsx** component when at the `/movies/:id` client-side route instead.
-We'll put the `<App>` component in here as well.
+- **src/pages**: This folder will hold the page-level components that implement the app's main functionality.
+One page-level component is rendered for each client-side route.
+For example, in the past where we might have rendered a **movies/show.ejs** template for a `GET /movies/:id` route, we now might want to render a **MovieDetailPage.jsx** component when at the `/movies/:id` client-side route instead.
+We'll move the `<App>` component into the src/pages folder as well.

-- **src/components**: This folder will hold all other non-page level components.
+- **src/components**: This folder will hold all other non-page-level components.
 These components may often be used/rendered by any number of other components.

 Let's create the above two folders: